AlexandruBurlacu/cern-tmva-v-tensorflow-benchmark/README.md

 Check their installation/building instructions on GitHub, [here](https://github.com/root-project/root#building), the process is actually very easy, just check for the presence of all dependencies.
 For the benchmark was used ROOT v6.14.00.

 ### Docker Image
-Currently there's no `Dockerfile` to conteinerize the environment in which the benchmark was ran.
+Currently, there's no `Dockerfile` to containerize the environment in which the benchmark was run.
 But, you can follow the instructions from [this](https://www.pugetsystems.com/labs/hpc/Build-TensorFlow-CPU-with-MKL-and-Anaconda-Python-3-6-using-a-Docker-Container-1133/) blog post to make yourself one.
 Eventually, maybe, I will add a `Dockerfile` in this repository.

 ### Making Keras & TF models